aamcrae/pweb/README.md

 pweb is a generator for web based photo albums.
 It uses a [config](example/photos/web) file that provides the parameters.

-pweb uses web-assembly programs to dynamically generate the web pages using XML data files as the source.
+pweb uses a web-assembly program to dynamically generate the web pages using XML data files as the source.
 There are 2 types of XML files used, album and gallery.
 An album essentially points to a list of other albums and galleries, and is used as a navigation menu.
 A gallery is a collection of images presented as a set of thumbnail pages;